vespa-engine/blog/_posts/2023-02-03-improving-text-ranking-with-few-shot-prompting.md

 generic.
 Changing the prompt made the model produce more specific queries.
 The change in output quality is an example of the magic of *prompt engineering*.

+We use three first trec-covid
+<a href="https://ir.nist.gov/trec-covid/data/topics-rnd5.xml" data-proofer-ignore>test queries</a>
-We use three first trec-covid [test queries](https://ir.nist.gov/trec-covid/data/topics-rnd5.xml) as our in-domain examples for few-shot instruction examples.
+as our in-domain examples for few-shot instruction examples.
 We pick the first document annotated as highly relevant to form the complete query-document example.